chenXi369/chenXi369/README.md

 * 📍 无锡
 * 🍉 Working on a small connected company
 * 🍗 Like to eat all kinds of meat
-* 👫 No married no children
+* 👫 No married and no children
-* 🦸‍♂️ Become a great programmer
+* 🦸‍♂️ Become a better programmer

 [![chenXi369's github stats](https://github-readme-stats.vercel.app/api?username=chenXi369)](https://github.com/chenXi369)